Why the Bar at Nourish May Become the Most Interesting Place in the Hamptons This Summer

 He belongs to a small group of bartenders in the United States working within the precision-driven Japanese cocktail tradition: hard-shaken drinks where texture changes visibly in the glass, stirred cocktails where dilution is treated almost scientifically, garnishes placed with purpose instead of performance.

-The style is the opposite of the louder theater one may find in many cocktail bars.
+The style is the opposite of the louder theater one may find in many American cocktail bars.

 Japanese cocktail philosophy begins from a simpler idea: the drink should arrive complete.
 No speech required.
 No explanation necessary.
 The bartender absorbs the labor so the guest experiences only ease.